mattymcfatty/HoneyPi/README.md

 That is why HoneyPi tries to keep it simple compared to other honeypots.
 HoneyPi only flags the three surefire triggers that would catch most attackers:
  1. Port Scanning Activities
- 2. RDP Connection Attempts
+ 2. FTP Connection Attempts
- 3. SMB Connection Attempts
+ 3. Telnet Connection Attempts

 Wrap up this simplicity in a way that is designed to be deployed on a RaspberryPi and you've got a simple honeypot that you can add to your network to get insight when you are under attack.